kongware/scriptum/ch-2.md

 ### References and mutations

 The term referential transparency already dictates that the functional paradigm does not have a notion of references.
 References require the opposite namely referential identity, which allows certain values to be distinguished by their reference and thus by their location in memory.
-Such values have an identity:
+Such values form an identity:

 ```Javascript
 const o = {foo: true},